dmerejkowsky/blog/content/post/0069-a-booleans-story.md

 matter in the long run.
 Double negatives are just as hard to understand in plain English as in code.

-Then we have all these methods that take a boolean parameter.
+Then we have all these functions that take a boolean parameter.

 As [Uncle Bob](https://blog.cleancoder.com/) would tell you, whenever you have a function that takes a boolean, you almost always want two functions instead.